maxbec/openHAB-Alignment-Tool/README.md

 ## Limitations

-At the moment only `*.item`-files are supported.
+-    Only `*.item`-files are supported.
 More file-types will follow in the future.
+-    Only column-style formatting is supported.
+More styles will follow in the future.

 ## Extension Settings